 - Higher rates of unemployment or underemployment.
 Many higher-paying jobs are in larger cities.
 Long commutes and a lack of reliable transportation, leave many families left to look for available work within their own communities.
 In communities with fewer jobs and lower high school completion rates, there are higher rates of unemployment or underemployment.
 During COVID, local small businesses in rural areas may have been forced to close, further adding to unemployment challenges.

 - Budgets stretched to the limit.
 The reasons above along with rising food prices, make it increasingly challenging for many working families to afford the groceries they need to feed themselves and their loved ones.

 We are committed to helping everybody facing hunger in the United States.
 While there are challenges to serving our rural neighbors in need, there are also many ways that food banks, pantries, and food assistance programs continue their important work.
-Most food banks in the Feeding America network (86%) offer a mobile food pantry that brings food to isolated, hard-to-reach areas where adults and children can take home what they need.
-Many food banks also offer food delivery programs that ship a week’s worth supply of food to families in need.
+Most food banks in the Feeding America network offer a mobile food pantry that brings food to isolated, hard-to-reach areas where adults and children can take home what they need.
+Many food banks also offer food delivery programs that ship a week’s worth of food to families in need.
 Since the coronavirus pandemic, food banks have further increased programs like these to ensure everyone has the food they need.